Ditto Biosciences

 It's like checking if your body's bouncers will recognize and kick out the new drug before you even send it to the club—saving everyone a very expensive night out.

-Key Technical Team Members
+Key Team Members

-• Adair Borges, Co-founder
+• Adair Borges, PhD, Co-Founder

-• Dennis Sun, Co-founder
+• Dennis Sun, PhD, Co-Founder

-• Emily Weiss, Co-founder
+• Emily Weiss, PhD, Co-Founder

 Funding History

-• 2025: 1M+ parasite proteins analyzed within 7 months
+• 2025 | 1M+ parasite proteins analyzed within 7 months of founding.

-• 2026: Tissue biobank launched
+• 2026 | Tissue biobank launched via YC founder blood drives.

-• 2026-2027: Preclinical validation expected
+• 2026-2027 | Preclinical validation expected.

 Competitors

-• Parasite-Derived: Macregen, Coronado Biosciences
+• Parasite-Derived: Macregen, Coronado Biosciences.

-• AI Protein Discovery: Generate Biomedicines, Absci, Evozyne
+• AI Protein Discovery: Generate Biomedicines, Absci, Evozyne.

-• Autoimmune Biologics: AbbVie, Amgen, BMS, Janssen
+• Autoimmune Biologics: AbbVie, Amgen, BMS, Janssen.

-• Immunology Platforms: Anokion, Sonoma Biotherapeutics
+• Immunology Platforms: Anokion, Sonoma Biotherapeutics.